Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 The result is what we like to call "Central Europe's best-kept secret that everyone somehow keeps overlooking."
 It's like Zagreb decided to be awesome and just forgot to tell the rest of the world.

 Here's the thing most guidebooks miss.
 Zagreb has this weird habit of inventing things.
-The first fountain pen?
-Yeah, that was a Zagreb dude named Slavoljub Eduard Penkala in 1907.
+The mechanical pencil (1906) and the world's first solid-ink reservoir fountain pen (1907)?
+Those were the patents of Slavoljub Eduard Penkala, whose factory in Zagreb became one of the largest in the world.

 That independent spirit never really left.
 It's why today you'll find art galleries in ancient stone houses and cafes in what were once stables for Ottoman-era horses.

 Vagabond Tip #1: Want to experience Zagreb like a local who values both sleep and fresh produce?
-Hit the Dolac Market (just north of the main square) at exactly 7:15 AM.
+Hit the Dolac Market (just north of the main square) right as the red umbrellas open at 7:00 AM.
 The farmers are set up, the stalls are bursting, but the tourist hordes are still dreaming of čevapi.
 You get the pick of the lot and can be out with your bag of goodies before the 8 AM bustle.
 Plus, you'll beat the midday heat if you're visiting in summer.

 Watch: Zagreb, Croatia: Unveiling the Unexpected Capital City (YouTube)